VMFS Recovery

 RAID reconstructed successfully

 Preview of successfully reconstructed RAID.
-Hex preview also available, just click on RAID description at the preview panel:
+Hex preview is also available, just click on the RAID description in the preview panel:

 Preview options

-If “Expert" mode is enabled at the Gear menu, you'll have more options.
+If “Expert" mode is enabled in the Gear menu, you'll have more options.

 Expert options

 At this mode you can set offset to start RAID and limit its size.
 To do this specify numbers in sectors at the corresponding columns.
-This may be required when partition table damaged and or disk start was wiped, leaving a healthy data partition in the middle.
-A common situation for many cases of formatted NAS array or ESX server disk.
+This may be required when the partition table is damaged and or the disk start is wiped, leaving a healthy data partition in the middle.
+This a common situation for many cases of formatted NAS array or ESX server disk.
 Both of these contain system partitions at the beginning of the disk before user data.
-To gain access to the valuable data you may need to set offset to the start of user partition.
+To gain access to the valuable data you may need to set an offset to the start of the user partition.

 If you were unable to find the proper configuration, it is very useful to try also all possible configurations without one disk.
 Especially if you suspect that some disk is damaged.
-Another reason to use this method when RAID failed during writing reconstructed information from parity stripes to the replaced disk.
-So try dropping one of the disk out of configuration, run detection, and check results.
-Return disk to the set, drop another one, and start detection again.
-Repeat until you try all disks of the array and clone all configurations that have more files that previous.
+Another reason to use this method is when RAID failed during writing reconstructed information from parity stripes to the replaced disk.
+So try dropping one of the disks out of configuration, run detection, and check the results.
+Return the disk to the set, drop another one, and start detection again.
+Repeat until you try all disks of the array and clone all configurations that have more files than the previous.

 After complete click “Finish" to add all checked configurations to the disk list and continue to work with found partitions.